-At the core of our program is our mission of connecting expertise, igniting growth and enabling the success for our EcoXpert partner companies.
+At the core of our program is our mission of connecting expertise, igniting growth and enabling the success for our EcoXpert partners.
 The program unites leading technology providers and system integrators with our customers around the globe.

 Trained and certified by Schneider Electric, EcoXperts have some of the most sought-after competencies in the industry and are pioneering the future of intelligent buildings and the Internet of Things.
 Through the EcoXpert program, we are able to deliver smarter and more efficient buildings to our customers.

 The Internet of Things and its vast network of channel partners in building management and energy efficiency

 Can you give us a few examples of IoT applications and solutions, how they help EcoXpert partners and their customers and how you expect this to evolve?

 Nicolas Windpassinger: The current ways in which the Internet of Things is de facto used depends a lot on the activities and areas of expertise.
 We have 6 different EcoXpert badge certifications: the BMS certification (systems for building management, where IoT plays an increasing role), Critical Power, Light & Room Control, Datacom, Connected Power and Home & Small Business.
 On top of that there are several specialization tracks.

 The types of companies, their skillsets and, as mentioned, the applications typically differ per certification badge.